UPSC Exam Pattern 2023 for Prelims, Mains & Interview

-Topics Covered: UPSC CSE (IAS) 2023 Exam Pattern for Prelims, Mains & Interview Round, Negative Marking Scheme, Optional & Language pattern
+Topics Covered: UPSC Exam Pattern 2024 for Prelims, Mains & Interview Round, Negative Marking Scheme, Optional & Language exam pattern

 There is a famous saying which goes as “When solving problems, search for the roots instead of fixing the leaves” and the same can be said for the exam pattern for UPSC CSE.